nextgis/nextgis_frontend/markdown/webmap.mapadapter.isloaded.md

 ## MapAdapter.isLoaded property

-State of readiness of the card for use.  true
+State of readiness of the card for use.

 <b>Signature:</b>